jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

   the test is green again

-* One more assert_ statement for good measure
+* One more assert_ method for good measure

   .. code-block:: python